 Onfarm conservation of indigenous plant species in Mayuge District

 Farmers in the Mayuge district of Uganda are increasingly relying on monoculture sugarcane cultivation that depend on adapted plant species.
 Monocultural farming systems reduce plant diversity and threaten native plant species.
-To counteract, the IKI Small Grants project strengthens the conservation of declining native plants through natural resource management for 250 households.
+To counteract, this IKI Small Grants project strengthens the conservation of declining native plants through natural resource management for 250 households.
 The project identifies and documents threatened native plants and prioritises them for propagation using improved agricultural practices.
 Smallholder farmers are supported to establish community seed banks, tree nurseries, and backyard gardens, cultivating indigenous plants.
 In addition, the project improves the availability, accessibility, and sustainable use of these plants by promoting their use through radio posts and print campaigns.
 A dialogue with communal policy makers is initiated to formulate on-farm biodiversity conservation ordinances and to politically anchor project interventions.

 APPROACH AND ACTIVITIES